Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Research Methods in Cognitive Psychology.md

 ## **Naturalistic Observation**
 - Observer watching people in familiar, everyday contexts going about their cognitive business, without being obtrusive so as not to disrupt regular behaviours being observed
 - The things studied really do occur in the real world and not just in an experimental lab, which is called *ecological validity*
-- The disadvantage of this method is the lack of *experimental control* - the observer can't isolate the causes of different behaviours or reactions, only observe them
+- The disadvantage of this method is the lack of *experimental control* - the observer can't isolate the causes of different behaviours or reactions, only observe them.
+As well, the observer can bring their own biases to recording what is important to record, which can skew the results
 - Best used to identify problems or issues of interest
+## **Introspection**
+- Observer observes his or her own mental processes
+- Has all the benefits and drawbacks of other observational studies, plus a fe mo